szlaskidaniel/purecloud-cherrypick-mails/README.md

 # CherryPicking Mails Console
 This extension for PureCloud by Genesys, allows to cherry pick untouched email interactions from any queue.
 Using preview button mail interaction can be read without actually pick it up by a current user.
-Each interaction can be pickup'ed or transferred to different user.
+Each interaction can be pickup'ed or transferred to different user.<br>
 Transfer to ACD Queue is also possible but not implemented in this example.

 ## Installation